 WORKSHOP PRACTICE STATEMENT

-Location: All workshops, unless otherwise noted, will take place at TechACCESS in Warwick, RI.
+Location: All workshops, unless otherwise noted, will take place at TechACCESS in Cranston, RI.
 Click here for directions.

 Registration and Payment: All participants must pre-register for workshops online or by calling 401-463-0202.
 Credit cards, check and POs are accepted.
-Sorry, we cannot process refunds.
+We regret that we cannot process refunds.

 Cancellation: TechACCESS of RI reserves the right to cancel any workshop with less than 6 registered participants.
-In the event that TechACCESS cancels a workshop, the registration fee will be credited toward a future workshop.
+We will attempt to make this determination 7 days prior to a scheduled workshop (so please REGISTER EARLY!).
+In the event that TechACCESS cancels a workshop, the registration fee will be credited toward a future workshop or refunded.

 Special Accommodations: Persons requesting accommodations must call at least 3 weeks in advance.

 A certificate of attendance with contact hours will be provided for all workshops.
 For information on how these certificates can be used for ASHA, please visit: http://www.asha.org/certification/ReportingUnits.htm.